singleye/tmux-ai-helper/README.md

 ## Change the key binding

-You can change the key binding by changing the following line to your `ai-shell-helper.tmux`:
+You can change the key binding by changing the following line to your `ai_helper.tmux`:

 ```
 tmux bind-key Q command-prompt "split-window 'exec $CURRENT_DIR/scripts/ai_helper.py $OLLAMA_SERVER $MODEL_NAME %%'"